Looking for info on expat finance?

 When you get ready to send your money abroad, you need to pay special attention to transfer fees and exchange rates.
 Both can vary considerably, depending on the provider you use, the amount of money you plan on sending, and the time you are willing to invest.
 In other words, if you need your money to be transferred quickly, you should be ready to pay higher fees.
 Another factor which might determine the costs of the transaction is whether you send the money online or refer to a walk-in agent.

 While providers are usually very clear about the fees they charge per transaction, the currency exchange rate is usually subject to change.
 Unfortunately, exchange rates can fluctuate daily or even several times a day, thus making a huge difference in the amount of local currency it will later convert to.
 Money transfer providers adjust the rate by varying amounts, which is why it can differ from one provider to the next.
+Make sure to ask for a guaranteed or “locked” exchange rate, instead of an “indicative” or estimated one.
+That way, you know what you will get out of the transfer and not be taken by surprise by poor rates.

 The total cost of your transaction includes the money you are sending abroad and all fees.
 It is, however, not the total amount of currency which will later be delivered to you.
 While it can be stressful to find the right provider, it is important to compare different services and shop around.
 That way, you will make sure that you don’t lose too much of your money.